Willin' (song): Covers

 Seatrain covered the song (titled "I'm Willin') on their eponymous 1970 album.

-The song was covered by Linda Ronstadt on her 1974 Heart Like a Wheel album.
-This version was used in James Cameron's 1989 movie, The Abyss.
+Linda Ronstadt covered the song on her 1974 Heart Like a Wheel album.
+This version was featured prominently early in James Cameron's 1989 movie The Abyss, with multiple characters singing along as a submarine tows an underwater oil rig.
+Later in the film, another character destroys a radio that is playing the song.